jsmvalente/ldRouting/README.md

 When Alice wants to find a path to Bob she sends a routing probe through the network.
 With the help of the routing tables kept locally by the nodes the probe collects the correct path and its associated data, being returned to its sender when it reaches its destiny.

 ## Installation

+At the present time it is only possible to use ldRouting using [bitcoind](https://github.com/bitcoin/bitcoin) in combination with

 ## Usage